DevExpress/devextreme-documentation/concepts/05 UI Components/TagBox/99 Getting Started with TagBox/60 Configure Multiple Tags Selection.md

 Enable the [showSelectionControls]() property to display the checkboxes alongside of the drop-down list values.
 This property also adds the *"Select All"* checkbox to the list.

-Use the [hideSelectedItems]() property to remove the selected items from the drop-down list.
+Use the

 ---
 code

 ---

-You can use also [applyValueMode]() to specify whether to apply values instantly or when users click the *"OK"* button.
-This property is not demonstarted in this tutorial.
+You can also use [applyValueMode]() to specify whether to apply values instantly or when users click the *"OK"* button.
+The [hideSelectedItems]() property removes the already selected items from the drop-down list.
+These properties are not demonstarted in this tutorial.